Best Places to Travel After the Coronavirus Quarantine

 • Provide proof that they recently tested negative for COVID-19.

-St Lucia is well known for the dramatically tapered mountains, the Pitons, on its west coast and home to volcanic beaches, reef-diving sites, luxury resorts and fishing villages.
-Long popular for romantic holidays it is also an adventure lovers paradise, with dramatic waterfalls, hiking, diving and beaches.
-St Lucia will welcome flights from the United States Only starting June 4.
+St. Lucia is well known for the dramatically tapered mountains, the Pitons, on its west coast.
+It’s also home to volcanic beaches, reef-diving sites, luxury resorts, and sleepy fishing villages.
+Long popular for romantic holidays, it is also an adventure lovers’ paradise with dramatic waterfalls, hiking, diving, and beaches.
+St. Lucia will welcome flights from the United States only starting June 4.
+With the tropical vibes, it’s a great place to travel after the Coronavirus!

 What to Expect

-With borders closed to international tourists since March 23, St. Lucia has recorded only 18 cases of coronavirus and no deaths.
-Around 1,500 hotel rooms are slated to open in early June, once a new COVID-19 certification process for sanitization and social distancing is completed.
+With borders closed to international tourists since March 23, 2020, St. Lucia has recorded only 18 cases of coronavirus and no deaths.
+Around 1,500 hotel rooms are slated to open in early June, once a new Covid-19 certification process for sanitization and social distancing is completed.

 Traveler requirments: